Our Mission and History

 In July 2014, generous donors in the local communities provided the necessary funds to purchase our present building at 1742 2nd Street in Cuyahoga Falls.
 We renovated the building and relocated to it in November of 2014.
 We now provide clothing, shoes, paper goods, personal items, and small household needs to our clients in addition to food.
 Food is provided to income-eligible families and individuals based on current Federal Poverty Guidelines.
 In 2022 we distributed over 150 tons of food to our clients.

 We rely on donations and financial contributions from individuals, churches, civic and social organizations, businesses, and foundations to help those we serve.
 Without this support, we would not exist.

-- Donations of nonperishable food, clothing, coats, shoes, diapers, personal care items, blankets, and small household items are always needed.
+- Donations of nonperishable food, diapers, personal care items, blankets, money, and gift cards are always needed.

 - Items can be donated at our building on Tuesday and Thursday from 8:00 AM to 2:00 PM.